 - Veterinary camps

-- Around 6.5 million animals are admitted to US animal shelters every year, approximately 1.5 million being euthanized.
+- Around 6.5 million animals are admitted to US animal shelters every year, with approximately 1.5 million being euthanized.
 What you can do to stop this is by supporting your local animal shelters and adopting them instead of buying from a pet shop.

 - Around 100 million sharks are killed by humans every year in comparison to only 6 humans being killed by sharks every year.
 Now we know who is more dangerous.

 - More than 300 minke whales are killed by Japan every year which includes pregnant whales as well.
-These beautiful creatures are protected by the Marine Mammal Protection act.
+These beautiful creatures are protected by the Marine Mammal Protection Act.